stephan-klein/supersonic/docs/supersonic/guides/data/index.md

  - three way data binding
  - generic backend integrations

- Start your journey to Supersonic data by reading [how to configure Appgyver Sandbox Database](/data-management/setting-up-appgyver-database/) for your app.
-Then go and see hoe to [access data from your app](/data-management/accessing-data-from-device/).
+ Start your journey to Supersonic data by reading [how to configure AppGyver Sandbox Database](/data-management/setting-up-appgyver-database/) for your app.
+Then go and see how to [access data from your app](/data-management/accessing-data-from-device/).

 </section>